BR4GR/dpo/resources/articles/wdb.md

 ## Why I Built This
 This project reflects my interest in data engineering and automation.
 By developing a tool to extract and store data from a major retailer like Migros, I aimed to create a resource that could be used for various analytical purposes, while also honing my skills in web scraping, database management, and containerization.

-## Future Enhancements
+## Future possible Enhancements
-- **Scheduled Scraping**
+- **Dashboard**
-  Implementing a scheduling mechanism to perform regular data extractions, keeping the dataset current.
+  Where one could filder for different categories or products, and observe its changes over time.

 - **Data Cleaning and Normalization**
   Adding processes to clean and normalize data for improved quality and consistency.